Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-where $\{C_{jk}\}$ is the basis of $D_1$.
+where the matrices $\{C_{jk}\}$ form a basis for the division algebra $D$.
 The idea is to overcome the problem of interleaving division algebra elements using the property of tensor products.
 This substitution reduces the problem to identity testing of a noncommutative ABP in the $\{y_{ijk}\}$ variables.
 Luckily, a division algebra hitting set construction for noncommutative ABPs is already known \cite{ACM22}.
-For our purpose, we need to build the hitting set inside a division algebra that contains $D_1$ as a subalgebra.
-A natural thought could be to take the tensor product of $D_1$ and the division algebra in which the hitting set for the noncommutative ABP in the $\{y_{ijk}\}$ variables rests.
+However, we need the hitting set to be inside a division algebra that contains $D$ as a subalgebra.
+A natural thought could be to take the tensor product of $D$ and the division algebra, say $D'$, that defines the division algebra hitting set for the noncommutative ABP in the $\{y_{ijk}\}$ variables.
 However, in general, the tensor product of two division algebras is not a division algebra.
-At this point, we use a result of \cite{Pie82} that states that the tensor product of two cyclic division algebras of index $\ell_1$ and $\ell_2$ is a cyclic division algebra of index $\ell_1\ell_2$ if $\ell_1$ and $\ell_2$ are relatively prime.
-However, the division algebra hitting set construction for noncommutative ABPs is known for division algebras whose index is only a power of two \cite{ACM22}.
-To use the result of \cite{Pie82} in several stages recursively, we need a division algebra hitting set construction whose index is a power of any \emph{arbitrary} prime $\p$.
+At this point, we use a result \cite[Proposition, pg 292]{Pie82} that the tensor product of two cyclic division algebras of relatively prime indices $\ell_1$ and $\ell_2$, respectivly, is a cyclic division algebra of index $\ell_1\ell_2$.
+However, the division algebra hitting set construction \cite{ACM22} for noncommutative ABPs was only for division algebras whose index is only a power of two.
+Thus, in order to apply the above tensor product construction \cite{Pie82} in several stages recursively, we need a division algebra hitting set construction for a division algebra whose index is a power of any \emph{arbitrary} prime $\p$.